jhpyle/docassemble/_docs/logic.md

 {% include side-by-side.html demo="menu-items-refer" %}

-You can also use the [`dispatch`] configuration directive to provide a list of interviews available on your server.
+You can also use the [`dispatch`] configuration directive in combination with [`show dispatch link`] to allow the user to access a list of interviews available on your server by selecting "Available Interviews" from the menu.

+## <a name="multiple interviews redirect"></a>A/B testing with redirects

+The hyperlinks described in the previous subsection can also be used with the [`command()`] function to automatically redirect the user to a particular interview, for example for the purposes of A/B testing.

+The following interview seamlessly redirects the user to either the [demo interview] or the [example interview for the `redact()` function], depending on a computational coin flip.

+{% include demo-side-by-side.html demo="ab-test" %}

+The use of `'exit'` in the [`command()`] function is important here because it will cause this brief interview session to be deleted from the list of interviews, since its sole purpose is to redirect the user.

+An interview like this might also log some data for purposes of collecting metrics, perhaps using [Redis].
+In the interviews being A/B tested, metrics could be logged using [Redis] or the [Google Analytics feature].

+## <a name="subinterview"></a>Using multiple endpoints in a single interview

 <a name="subinterview"></a>Another way to offer an "interview inside
 an interview" is to populate variables and then delete them.